MoniPar/quiz/README.md

 `233	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.`

-*At the moment the for in loop is not causing any problems, however it will need to be re-written as a for loop or its body needs to be wrapped in an if statement that makes sure each property has an own property of the object*
+*At the moment the for in loop is not causing any problems, however it will need to be re-written as a for loop or its body needs to be wrapped in an if statement that makes sure each property has an own property of the object.*

 [Information on the for in option here](http://linterrors.com/js/option-forin)